-A surrealistic film with input from Salvador Dalí, director Luis Buñuel presents stark, surrealistic images that shock the viewers including the slitting open of a woman's eye and a dead horse being pulled along on top of a piano.
-Obviously open to interpretation - from deep meanings to it all meaning absolutely nothing - it is certain that this short (17 minutes) film presented something new in the cinema of its day.
+A surrealistic film with input from Salvador Dalí.
+Director Luis Buñuel presents stark, surrealistic images including the slitting open of a woman's eye and a dead horse being pulled along on top of a piano.
+A mysterious film open to interpretations ranging from deep to it all meaning absolutely nothing.
+It is certain that this short (17 minute) film presented something new in the cinema of its day.
 Written by

 Did You Know?

 During the bicycle scene, the woman who is sitting on a chair while reading throws the book aside.
 The image it shows when it lays open is a reproduction of a painting by Johannes Vermeer.
 Vermeer was a Dutch painter greatly admired by Salvador Dalí

 , and Dalí often referenced Vermeer in his own paintings.
 See more

 When the young woman with the box is about to be run over by a car, she raises her hands.
 At that moment she is not holding the box.
 In the next shot just before the accident she is holding the box again.
 See more

 Tristan und Isolde: Liebestod